wuxiang3000/Qsniffer/README.md

 # Qsniffer
-A GUI application for WLAN sniffer
+A GUI application for WLAN sniffer.